-All parts - (a), (b) and (c) - should be attempted.
-Answer three of the following questions.
-Use one or two sentences only in each answer. (a) Each question is worth eight marks. (i) What was the Praetorian Guard? (ii) Why were Roman soldiers called Marius' mules?
-What monument is shown in Photograph 10 on Paper X? (iii) (iv) Look at Photograph 11 on Paper X. What famous defensive feature built by the Romans in England is shown? (v) What was a corona civica?
-What was a ballista? (vi) (24)(b) Quintus Valerius Maximus is a Legionary soldier living in a Roman fort along the Northern Frontier. (i) Write a description of his armour.
-(8) Write a description of his weapons. (ii) (8)(iii) Describe his living conditions in the fort.
-(8) Had he a difficult training routine?
-Give reasons for your answer. (iv) (8) (c) Photograph 12 on Paper X shows the Roman army constructing a road.
-Look at the photograph and answer the following questions: What was the main reason for building such roads?
-(8)(i) What was the instrument used for measuring straight lines and right angles (ii) called?
-(8)(iii) Study the picture and give a brief description of how Roman roads were built.(8) (80 marks)
+All parts - (a), (b) and (c) - should be attempted. (a) Answer three of the following questions.
+Use one or two sentences only in each answer.
+Each question is worth eight marks. (i) What was the Praetorian Guard?
+Why were Roman soldiers called Marius' mules? (ii) (iii) What monument is shown in Photograph 10 on Paper X? (iv) Look at Photograph 11 on Paper X. What famous defensive feature built by the Romans in England is shown? (v) What was a corona civica?
+What was a ballista?
+(24)(vi) (b) Mention one fact about a Roman Legionary soldier under each of the following headings: Uniform (i) (8) Weapons (ii) (8) (iii) Living conditions in the fort (8) (iv) How the Legionary soldier might spend his free time.
+(8) Photograph 12 on Paper X shows the Roman army constructing a road.
+Look at the (c) photograph and answer the following questions: (i) What was the main reason for building such roads?
+(8) (ii) What was the instrument used for measuring straight lines and right angles called?
+(8) Study the picture and give a brief description of how Roman roads were built. (iii) (80 marks)